 Love Never Dies

-Saturday began like any other day of adventure for Eddie and I. We love waking up and spontaneously deciding what we'd like to do for the day, and today was no exception.
+Saturday began like any other day of adventure for Eddie and me.
+We love waking up and spontaneously deciding what we'd like to do, and this day was no exception.
 However, if I had known the way I was going to meet Smitty's spirit, I might not have chosen to get up at all.

-We had decided to take a country drive and enjoy the beautiful weather.
-We were deep in conversation, when out of nowhere, cars began skidding and sliding all over the road.
+We had decided to take a country drive to enjoy the beautiful weather.
+We were deep in conversation when out of nowhere cars began skidding and sliding all over the road.

-The car that hit us got the brunt of collision and was in pretty bad shape.
-What was the trunk had been reduced to twisted metal and broken plastic.
+The car that hit us got the brunt of the impact and was in pretty bad shape.
+What had been the trunk was reduced to twisted metal and broken plastic.
 The older driver was slumped over the wheel with a big gash in the middle of his forehead.
 There were also gashes on his hands and his skin was pasty gray; he was lucky to be alive.

 About 20 minutes after the horrific six-car pileup, a Medevac helicopter was on the scene of the accident.
 I thought for sure they would take the older gentleman since he was in such serious condition, but to my dismay, they took the passenger from the truck that had caused the accident.

-A little while later, an ambulance arrived and whisked off the older gentleman onto a stretcher, placed him inside the ambulance and turned on its siren as it made its way to the hospital.
+A little while later, an ambulance arrived and the paramedics whisked off the older gentleman onto a stretcher, placed him inside the ambulance and turned on the siren as the ambulance made its way to the hospital.

-Here's the response from a couple of them:
+Here are the responses from a couple of them:

-Jan, I don't believe this e-mail!
-On Saturday morning I sat next to David and said, "I just felt you..."
+Jan, I don't believe this email!
+On Saturday morning I sat next to David and said, "I just felt you ..."
 I didn't know why at the time, but felt I needed to pray for you.
 I stopped what I was doing and asked God to protect you.
-It is weird; I have had you on my mind and could not stop thinking about you.
-I am so thankful that you are ok. -- Love, Gina
+It is weird; I had you on my mind and could not stop thinking about you.
+I am so thankful that you are okay –––Love, Gina

-On the night of the accident, I didn't sleep well, I tossed and turned so many times I lost count.
+On the night of the accident, I didn't sleep well; I tossed and turned so many times I lost count.
 I couldn't get that older gentleman out of my mind.
 Was he alive?
-Did his family know what happened to him?
+Did his family know what had happened to him?
 I had to find out.

 So the next morning I printed out a couple pictures that we had taken at the scene of the accident, got in my car and drove to the nearest CHP office, which was just a few miles away.

 In front of the line at the CHP office was a woman who was trying to get an accident report.
-The lady officer was giving her a real tough time.
-The lady turned to me after the officer left and told me that she does this for a living, but never had such a hard time getting a report.
+The officer was giving her a real tough time.
+The lady turned to me after the officer left and told me that she does this for a living, but she had never had such a hard time getting a report before.
+I worried findng out about the older gentleman might be harder than I thought.

-Ok angels, you really need to spread your influence all over this man.
-No more than five minutes had passed and the officer came back and handed me the preliminary report and said, "Have a good day."
+"Okay, Angels, you really need to spread your influence over this man," I said.
+No more than five minutes passed before the officer came back and handed me the preliminary report.

 On the second ring, a man picked up the phone and said, "Hello."